 Explore the downtown specialty shops all along Laurens Street where you'll find several antique stores, clothing stores and art galleries.
 Be sure to check out the Aiken Antique Mall for local gems and souvenirs you can bring back home.

-Or try the Aiken Brewing Company for an assortment of handcrafted beer and a tasty bar menu everyone will enjoy.
+For dinner, try Malia's where you'll find the finest, freshest and most ethically product ingredients in each dish.
+You can also visit the Aiken Brewing Company for an assortment of handcrafted beer and a tasty bar menu everyone will enjoy.

 It'd be wrong not to stay for Sunday Brunch in Aiken before hitting the road for home.
 The New Moon Café is a popular brunch spot in town, serving everything from stone ground grits to breakfast quesadillas!
 The New Moon Café prides itself on serving delicious, healthy food with fresh, local ingredients.